|

 W. Harris

-freedom, not for one individual or one group, but for each and every individual.
+demanded freedom, not for one individual or one group, but for each and

 Eunice Minette Schuster, Native American